 Get the details on these rustic scraped wood floors in this complete guide.

 Now that I have shared our kitchen, I realized, I never shared one of the most commonly asked questions about our home – our custom hardwood floors.
+Next to our White Kitchen Cabinets they are one of the things we receive the most questions about!

 Very few people entered our Colonial home without commenting on them.
 They’re a little unexpected.
 You’ve seen them in various posts, but now it’s time to let them shine!